Submission Policies & Guidelines

 Recent Case or Legislation Comments: 10,000 words

-Please note that the UBC Law Review does not consider manuscripts that are simultaneously under consideration for publication elsewhere.
+Please note that the UBC Law Review does not consider manuscripts that are simultaneously under consideration for publication elsewhere or those that have previously been published elsewhere.

 As a refereed journal, all submissions are subject to review and no submission is guaranteed publication, including those that have been revised and resubmitted.
 Manuscripts will not be returned.
 The Editors reserve the right to make such editorial changes in manuscripts as are necessary to ensure correctness of grammar and spelling, clarification of obscurities, and conformity to style.